Economic situation The role of cocoa in the economy

 An improving business climate

 The government's goal is to further develop the country through industrialisation and private sector development.
-Development constraints that continue to exist are inefficient government institutions, high levels of bureaucracy for people who want to start a business, corruption and nepotism, and the continuing political power struggle.
+Both the government and international providers of capital are making large-scale investments in infrastructure and in value chain development.
+Development constraints that continue to exist are inefficient government institutions, corruption and nepotism, and the continuing political power struggle.

 Environmental situation